ShanaFoster/post-install-config/README.md

 <h2>Post-Install Configuration Objectives</h2>

-- Image of an agent being created
+- Image of an Agent being created
-- Image of an end user being created
+- Image of an End User being created
 - Image of SLA being created
-- Image of a department being created
+- Image of a Department being created
-- Image of and end user issue being resolved
+- Image of an End User issue being resolved

 <h2>Configuration Steps</h2>